mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      1. Pull the empty Github repository created earlier in section `Getting Started` to a local directory, then add/move all the cloned and updated framework code to this repository.
 Add and commit all changes, then push.
      2. Go to “Services -> CloudFormation” on the AWS Console.
      3. On top right, click “Create stack (with new resources)”
      4. Select “template is ready” on the first option.
-In “specify template” menu, select “upload a template file”
+In “specify template” menu, select “upload a template file.
+     5. Browse the filesystem, and select the "codepipeline-cf-template-github-source.yml" CloudFormation template under the “templates” directory of the cloned and updated framework code.
+Assuming no syntax errors, click next.
+     6. For the stack name, enter something descriptive, like: <project>-<service> (e.g., mozdef-ef-zoom, see the example image below for steps 6 through 10).
+     7. For stack parameters, enter the values decided in "Getting Started" Step 2.
+       * For service, enter your <service> name that you determined earlier.
+       * For environment, choose “dev”, "staging", or "prod" according to the environment you are working out of.
+       * In the TOKEN_ARN field, you'll need to enter your token arn to correctly map the IAM permissions for this resource.
+     8. An S3 utility bucket will be created for AWS CodePipeline to store artifacts.
+The bucket name will match the parameters you created for your stack name in step 8 and the environment in step 11 (e.g., <stackname>-<environment>-utility)
+     9. For source configuration, enter the name of the Github repo housing the code, in the following format: `owner/repository/branch`.

        .. toggle-header::
            :header: **Stack Details:**